Golden-capped parakeet

-The golden-capped parakeet (Aratinga auricapillus) is a species of parrot in the family Psittacidae found in Brazil and Paraguay.
+The golden-capped parakeet (Aratinga auricapillus) is a species of parrot in the family Psittacidae endemic to Brazil.
 Its natural habitats are subtropical or tropical dry forest, subtropical or tropical moist lowland forest, dry savanna, and plantations.
 It is threatened by habitat loss.
 The A. auricapillus is a good biological indicator because of its vulnerability, high detectability as well as its sensitivity to forest fragmentation.

 Description

 It is 30 cm long and mostly green with a black beak, white eyerings, orange-red belly, and red face fading to yellow over the crown.
 Juvenile members of the A. auricapillus group develop their yellow head markings and red coloration on the lower body in adulthood.
 The approximate weight for golden-capped parakeets is 4.9-5.25 oz.

 Taxonomy

 The Aratinga genus name was created to describe medium to small south American conures and parrots.
 As such, alongside its common name as the golden-capped parakeet, it is also called the golden-capped conure.
 Within the A. solstitialis species group, the golden-capped parakeet is the only member considered to be polytypic: A. auricapillus is said to contain the subspecies A. a. aurifrons.
 The measured variable for this basis is slightly varied coloration between the two (less red on back and yellow on head for A. a. aurifrons than that of A. auricapillus).
 Other variables such as size were found to have little variability between the two, and thus the distinction is still under question.